nickglobal/ksandbox/README.md

 ##Task in short.
 - build reference driver.
 - define driver in DT file check driver.
-- extend current driver for control via sysFS
+- extend driver for control for implement timer functionlity.
+-- stimer for define timer value in seconds.
+-- srun for start timer down counting.